ayushjha1114/hs-auth/README.md

 # Auth Application #
 ```
-A backend micro-service in NodeJS and Express web framework to provide REST APIs.
+A backend service in NodeJS and Express web framework to provide REST APIs.

 ```